- 2foodtrippers Bucharest Food Guide

 Despite all the coffee available in Bucharest, the wine flows even more freely.
 This should be no surprise considering that Romanians have been producing wine since the 1400’s in what is currently the world’s 13th largest wine producing country.
 At first, we were satisfied with the wine readily available in Bucharest grocery stores, but we didn’t fully appreciate the Bucharest wine scene until we drank “the good stuff” at Pâine şi Vin and VINO Wines + More (see both below).

-We had a rockier start with Bucharest restaurants.
+We had a rockier start with finding cool restaurants in Bucharest.
 After eating more than our fair share of overcooked eggs, we started to doubt the potential of the Bucharest food scene.
 However, once we dined at The ARTIST, Bucharest’s most exciting restaurant, the tides turned for us.
-By the end of the month, we found a number of places to eat in Bucharest that delighted our taste buds and left us excited to return to the city to eat more in the future.
+By the end of the month, we found a number of the best places to eat in Bucharest that delighted our taste buds and left us excited to return to the city to eat more in the future.

 2foodtrippers Bucharest Food Guide

 Whether you’re planning a Bucharest city break or opt to visit Bucharest for a month like us, you will surely want to eat great food while you’re busy exploring the many Bucharest attractions sprinkled throughout the city dubbed Little Paris.
-Follow our Bucharest Food Guide, and you’ll experience an ideal mix of modern cuisine and traditional Romanian food at all price points.
+If you’re wondering where to eat in Bucharest, follow our Bucharest Food Guide to experience an ideal mix of modern cuisine and traditional Romanian food at all price points.
 Bon Appetit or, as they say in Bucharest, Poftă Bună!

 Bucharest is changing both dramatically and quickly – with the younger generation leading the way.
 We found this modernity in various aspects of the city including the food.
 Sure, the city still serves its fair share of traditional Romanian food, but that’s just part of the Bucharest food story.

 If you only eat at one restaurant in Bucharest, you must eat at The ARTIST.
-Without a doubt, it is the city’s best restaurant.
+Without a doubt, it is one of the best Bucharest restaurants, if not the city’s best restaurant.

 At The ARTIST, Chef Paul Oppenkamp uses his bag of molecular gastronomy tricks to take Romanian food to the next level.
 He does this in a historic villa just a few blocks northeast of the center of town.
 As typical in many Bucharest buildings, The ARTIST’s setting is a gracefully decaying building with a grand staircase and chipped paint.
 In this building, the simple, white, vaulted ceiling dining room provides an elegant complement to the chef’s cutting-edge food made with local ingredients.